Atrial Fibrillation Medications

 - Timolol

-- Calcium channel blockers These medications have multiple effects on the heart.
-They are used to slow the heart rate in patients with AFib and to reduce the strength of the muscle cell’s contraction.
-Examples of calcium channel blockers include:
+- Calcium channel blockers.
+These medications slow the heart rate in people with AFib and weaken the heart’s contraction.
+Examples of calcium channel blockers:

 - Diltiazem